.NET HELP

 VB C#

-With the above code, a LightBulb object with a Brightness value greater than 50 evaluates to true, and otherwise, it evaluates to false.
+With the above code, a LightBulb object with a Brightness value greater than 50 evaluates to true, otherwise, it evaluates to false.

 Conditional Operators